pret/pokeplatinum/README.md

 # Pokémon Platinum

-This is a WIP disassembly of Pokémon Platinum.
+This is a WIP decompilation of Pokémon Platinum.
+For instructions on how to set up the repository, please read [INSTALL.md](INSTALL.md).

 This repository builds the following ROMs: